cprodhomme/arctic_admin/README.md

 ## Installation

-add the following line to your application's Gemfile:
+Add this to your Gemfile:

 ```ruby
 gem 'arctic_admin'
 ```

+and run `bundle install`.

 ## Screens